Application and offer process (postgraduates and researchers)

 Both the Accommodation Office and the Housing Office will give you every assistance to find suitable accommodation either in the University residences or locally, off campus.

 You must make sure you have arranged somewhere to live or at least have temporary accommodation before leaving home.
 Students who do not do this run the risk of arriving at Brunel with nowhere to live.

 If you need to apply for a visa, ensure you allow sufficient time for the British Embassy to process your application.
 Failure to do so may result in late arrival and losing your room on campus.

-To apply for a room in Brunel's halls of residence you will need to submit an application form online.
-Prior to the allocation period later in the year (normally in January), we will send you a letter or email requesting that you complete an online application form.
+Applications for campus accommodaiton are made online at http://accom.brunel.ac.uk/apply.
+Before you join the University in September, normally in January, we will send you an email requesting that you complete an online application form.
 This form will allow you to indicate a preference for either an en suite or a standard room, supply a mobile number for SMS (text messaging) and provide a contact email address.
 Please note that we are unable to guarantee preferences, but the information supplied will help the Accommodation Office complete the allocation process.

 If you need to apply for a visa, please ensure that you allow sufficient time for the British Embassy to process your application.
 Failure to do so may result in late arrival and losing your room.

 If you are an exchange, pre-sessional or English@Brunel student, please see the information for prospective international students for details of how to apply.

 All the University's residences are self-catering and rooms are reserved specifically for full-time postgraduate and research students.
 Students who have applied, met their conditions and confirmed their acceptance of an offer by 1 September will be accommodated on campus.
 In previous years students who applied later in the summer have also been allocated, but for these students accommodation is subject to availability.